tonilopezmr/tonilopezmr.github.io/_posts/2018-10-09-fun-electronics-with-fan.md

 <img src="/assets/article_images/2018-10-09-fun-electronics-with-fan/fan_switch.jpeg">

-When I saw the switch with three channels, etc...
-I suppose how it worked but **I needed to try it connecting the AC line wire to one of the speed wires to confirm that it worked**, this is how it looked like:
+When I saw the switch with three channels, etc. I suppose how it worked but **I needed to try it connecting the AC line wire to one of the speed wires to confirm that it worked**, this is how it looked like:

 <img src="/assets/article_images/2018-10-09-fun-electronics-with-fan/fan_head.jpg">